sideos/sideos-did-method/README.md

 ## Introduction

-sideos is a service middleware providing SSI services to manage DIDs and Verifiable Credentials.
+sideos is providing middleware SSI services to manage DIDs and Verifiable Credentials.
 The goal is to ensure interoperability between multiple SSI technologies and improve the privacy and efficiency of SSI protocols.

 sideos supports private and public DIDs depending on the privacy requirements of a specific use case.
 For a private DID we are using the `did:key` method which is described [here](https://w3c-ccg.github.io/did-method-key/).

-For the public DIDs we are using our `did:sideos` method described in the sections below.
+For public DIDs we are using our `did:sideos` method described in the sections below.

 ### Why a sideos DID method?